MS SQL Server

 - Docker: Run Hasura with Docker and then connect your SQL Server database to Hasura.

-Hasura currently supports queries, subscriptions, mutations, relationships and permissions on MS SQL Server.
+Hasura currently supports queries, subscriptions, mutations, relationships, permissions, and Event Triggers on MS SQL Server.

 Next up on our roadmap for Hasura + SQL Server:

 - Support for stored procedures & custom functions (#7073)

 - Remote Joins: Join models in SQL Server to models from other API services (GraphQL or REST) (#7076)